HassamGani/coodYou/README.md

 This repository contains the Firebase-backed implementation of the CampusDash MVP.
 It includes:

 - **iOS app** built with SwiftUI integrating Firebase Auth, Firestore, Functions, and Messaging.
+- **Web app** built with Next.js and Tailwind that mirrors the Uber-style dispatcher for CampusDash.
 - **Firebase Cloud Functions** for order pooling, run assignment, dasher workflows, and Stripe onboarding scaffolding.
 - **Firestore rules and indexes** tuned for the marketplace flows.
 - **Configuration** for dining hall seed data and Firebase emulator usage.